 But there were ulterior motives.
 Authorities secretly hoped the Protestant ethos might infect the local Catholic population.
 Earl Temple, Lord Lieutenant of Ireland, wrote a letter to Chief Secretary Grenville, where he noted putting the Swiss in Waterford “might make an essential reform in the religion, industry and mores of the South who want it more”.
 This also meant setting up an educational establishment.
 The government wanted to establish a Genevan College but needed to keep it secret from the governors of Trinity College who had a monopoly on education.

 The Trinity governors never had to worry as the mission failed before it began.
 An advance party of Genevans arrived in Waterford determined to set up a silk industry.
-Work on the New Geneva site proceeded but concession talks between the Irish government and Genevan leaders broke down over Swiss demands the government felt were unreasonable.
+Work on the New Geneva site proceeded but negotiations between the Irish government and Genevan leaders broke down over Swiss demands the government felt were unreasonable.
 The arrangement fell through, the Genevans returned home and the buildings were left derelict.

 With the threat of an uprising in 1798, the Government took possession of New Geneva, raised the compound walls and provided accommodation for 1500 soldiers.
 When fighting broke out in Wexford, Waterford remained peaceful.
 However the government was uneasy if the United Irishmen triumphed in New Ross, Waterford would have risen.
 The soldiers at New Geneva were suspicious and cruel towards locals.
 A century afterwards, memories of the 1798 outrages lingered among the people and New Geneva was a symbol of tyranny and oppression.

-In Watty Cox’s Irish magazine for February 1816 there was a vivid account of the “blanketing” of a woman at Geneva Barracks in 1798.
-A Mrs O’Neill travelled from Co Antrim to see her son imprisoned at the barracks.
+In Watty Cox’s Irish magazine for February 1816 there was a vivid account of the punishment of a woman at Geneva Barracks in 1798.
+Mrs O’Neill travelled from Co Antrim to see her son imprisoned at the barracks.
 By bribing sentries she was permitted an interview but as soon as mother and son saluted each other, she was ordered into the presence of Colonel Scott and his wife.
 The couple subjected her to a rigorous examination and then handed her over to some highlanders for a “blanketing”.
-Blanketing was a common punishment whereby the soldiers would grab a blanket, strip the victim naked and hoist them in the air repeatedly.
+Blanketing was a common punishment where the soldiers would grab a blanket, strip the victim naked and hoist them in the air repeatedly.
 Mrs O’Neill suffered this indignity for more than 20 minutes.
 She implored soldiers to leave some clothes on but when Colonel Scott saw this departure from custom he was encouraged by his wife to cut off her clothes with his sword.
 Locals could see her naked body repeatedly rising and falling above the walls of the barracks.
 Afterwards the woman was taken to a neighbouring village where she died the next day.
 The fate of her son was not recorded.

 Today all that is left of Geneva Barracks is a dilapidated farmhouse and the remains of watch towers erected in 1798.
 In the 19th century the lands passed to Lord Waterford who sold them to a local merchant.
 This man named Galwey dismantled the barracks and moved the stonework to augment his premises in Dungarvan.
 A marker now commemorates the Geneva site with a prisoner’s description of the barracks as “the filthiest, most damp and loathsome prison, devoid of any comfort”.
-It is also remembered in James McBurney’s The Croppy Boy (featured in James Joyce’s Ulysses) the last verse of which reads:
+It is remembered in James McBurney’s The Croppy Boy (featured in James Joyce’s Ulysses) the last verse of which reads:

 At Geneva Barracks that young man died